 Wilkerson Farm has leased its fields for the past 15 years, since it was pioneered by Richard Wilkerson in 2010.
 At this time, the landowner would like to sell the main 14-acre property along 2000 South in Orem.
 Unfortunately, the farm cannot compete with the land values being offered by developers, nor is the landowner wanting to pursue a conservation easement.
 It is currently under contract, pending Orem City's approval of a zone change that would take it out of "open space" and allow for residential housing.

 We are uncertain if the business will be able to relocate.
 We have been and are still working tirelessly to find a way to continue serving our local people.
 We are not going to give up hope!
-If you are interested in helping, please review the resources below:
+If you are interested in helping, please review the resources below.

 First and foremost, we are very grateful to have even had the opportunity to farm this beautiful place and share it with you and your families over these years.

-The business has struggled to grow to a big enough scale to afford its own land.
-With skyrocketing land values over the last couple years, the owner feels at this time that they can use the proceeds to do more good elsewhere.
+At the very same time, land values have skyrocketed over the last couple years.
+What used to be $1-2 million is now $5-6 million.
+The owner feels at this time that they can use the proceeds to do more good elsewhere.

 We understand.
 But we still deeply believe that farms provide critical benefits to the community even if they can't produce as much financial return as other investments.